KaileyDvorak/Biomimetic-Multi-Terrain-Robot/README.md

 - Control system implementation
 - Physical testing

-###### Simulations are generated with AI assistance based on my proposed morphology and locomotion concept.
+###### GIFs are generated with Claude AI assistance based on my proposed morphology and locomotion concept.